Cotswolds: Places of interest

-Pictured is the Garden of Sudeley Castle at Winchcombe.
-The present structure was built in the 15th century and may be on the site of a 12th-century castle.
-It is north of the spa town of Cheltenham which has much Georgian architecture of some merit.
-Further south, towards Tetbury, is the ancient fortress known as Beverston Castle, founded in 1229 by Maurice de Gaunt.
+Pictured is the garden of Sudeley Castle at Winchcombe.
+The present castle structure was built in the 15th century and may be on the site of a 12th-century castle.
+It is north of the spa town of Cheltenham, which has much Georgian architecture.
+Further south, towards Tetbury, is the fortress known as Beverston Castle, founded in 1229 by Maurice de Gaunt.
 In the same area is Calcot Manor, a manor house with origins in about 1300 as a tithe barn.

 Tetbury Market House was built in 1655.
 During the Middle Ages, Tetbury became an important market for Cotswold wool and yarn.
 Chavenage House is an Elizabethan-era manor house 1.5 mi northwest of Tetbury.
-Chedworth Roman Villa, where several mosaic floors are on display, is near the Roman road known as the Fosse Way, 8 mi north of the important town of Corinium Dobunnorum (Cirencester).
-Cirencester Abbey was founded as an Augustinian monastery in 1117 and Malmesbury Abbey was one of the few English houses with a continual history from the 7th century through to the Dissolution of the Monasteries.
+Chedworth Roman Villa, where several mosaic floors are on display, is near the Roman road known as the Fosse Way, 8 mi north of the town of Corinium Dobunnorum (Cirencester).
+Cirencester Abbey was founded as an Augustinian monastery in 1117, and Malmesbury Abbey was one of the few English houses with a continual history from the 7th century through to the Dissolution of the Monasteries.

 An unusual house in this area is Quarwood, a Victorian Gothic house in Stow-on-the-Wold.
 The grounds, covering 42 acre, include parkland, fish ponds, paddocks, garages, woodlands and seven cottages.
 Another is Woodchester Mansion, an unfinished, Gothic revival mansion house in Woodchester Park near Nympsfield.
 Newark Park is a Grade I listed country house of Tudor origins near the village of Ozleworth, Wotton-under-Edge.
-The house sits in an estate of 300 ha at the southern end of the Cotswold escarpment.
+The house sits in an estate of 300 ha at the Cotswold escarpment's southern end.

-Another of the many manor houses in the area, Owlpen Manor in the village of Owlpen in the Stroud district, is also Tudor and also Grade I listed.
+Another of the many manor houses in the area, Owlpen Manor in the village of Owlpen in the Stroud district, is also Tudor and Grade I listed.
 Further north, Broadway Tower is a folly on Broadway Hill, near the village of Broadway, Worcestershire.
 To the south of the Cotswolds is Corsham Court, a country house in a park designed by Capability Brown in the town of Corsham, 3 mi west of Chippenham, Wiltshire.

-Top attractions

-According to users of the worldwide TripAdvisor travel site, in 2018 the following were among the best attractions in the Cotswolds: